TechnologyClassroom/SetupNotes/programs/Minetest.md

 Minecraft or other voxel games.
 This engine can run a variety of games called [subgames](https://wiki.minetest.net/Subgames).

+Note: Minecraft 4 and Minecraft 5 are incompatible.
+If using multiplayer, the client version must match the server version.

 ## Teaching computer science

 The engine is written in C++, but knowing C++ is not necessary to mod the game.